High School Admission

 Normal Course Load

-The academic load for a high school cadet is five academic solids plus leadership education (JROTC) and physical education (P.E.) every semester (3.25 credits).
+For all other high school cadets, the normal academic load is five academic solids plus leadership education (JROTC) and physical education (P.E.) every semester (3.25 credits).
 JROTC and .25 credit courses are not considered solids.
 The minimum academic load is four academic solids plus JROTC and P.E.
-(2.75 credits) with written permission from parents as the cadet is no longer eligible for Superintendent’s or Deans’ List*.
+(2.75 credits) with written permission from parents as the cadet is no longer eligible for Superintendent’s or Deans’ List.

 The length of time it will take an entering cadet to satisfy the requirements of the high school diploma will depend on the number of acceptable units submitted on entrance.
 An entering Fifth Classman (sophomore) will have three years to accumulate the required units, whereas an entering Third Classman (senior) may find that completion will take longer than a year’s time.
 This fact must be recognized by all those admitted who expect to earn a high school diploma.